K9 Thunder: Turkey

 On 20 June, Turkey transferred $3.35 million to build a prototype, and engineers were sent to Samsung Techwin for technical training.
-Between July to August, parts for the prototype were built and sent to Turkey, and the engineers returned and assembled the vehicle with assistance from Korean counterparts.
+Between July and August, parts for the prototype were built and sent to Turkey, and the engineers returned and assembled the vehicle with assistance from Korean counterparts.
 On 15 December, Germany approved Korea in exporting maximum of 400 engines to Turkey after reaching an agreement with license producing German Type 214 submarine as a winner of the KSS-II program for the Republic of Korea Navy.
-The prototype was finally equipped with engine, ending the assembly on 30 December 2000, and earned the nickname Fırtına (Storm).
+The prototype was finally equipped with engine, ending the assembly on 30 December 2000, and earned the nickname Firtina (Fırtına; Storm).

-Winter test was held in January and February 2001 at Sarıkamış, and Fırtına was able to operate in snowy mountain terrain without issue.
+Winter test was held in January and February 2001 at Sarıkamış, and Firtina was able to operate in snowy mountain terrain without issue.
 It also went thru firing test in 10 to 23 of March at Karapinar, and summer test at Diyarbakır between April and May.
-On 12 May, Fırtına took a major part of firepower demonstration, showing its capabilities live on-air as it was needed for military to earn support from people and politicians to manufacture Fırtına amid economic crisis.
+On 12 May, Firtina took a major part of firepower demonstration, showing its capabilities live on-air as it was needed for military to earn support from people and politicians to manufacture Firtina amid economic crisis.

 A formal contract was signed by Samsung Techwin (formerly Samsung Aerospace Industries) and the Embassy of the Republic of Turkey in Seoul on 20 July 2001.
 South Korean government will transfer the technologies belong to the Agency for Defense Development that are used for Turkish variant for free in exchange for Turkey to purchase 350 vehicles—280 for Turkish Land Forces and 70 for its future customer—by 2011, which the total is expected to be $1 billion.
-The first batch of 24 T-155 consists $65 million worth of Korean subsystems.
-The Turkish model was named T-155 Fırtına.
-Hanwha Defense has generated more than $600 million from Turkey since then, much lower than expectation from 2001 since Turkey only produced 280 units as well as its effort to increase localization gradually by indigenous research and from technology transfer.
+The first 24 T-155 consists $65 million worth of Korean subsystems.
+The Turkish model was named T-155 Firtina.

+Hanwha Defense has generated more than $600 million from Turkey since then, much lower than expected, as Turkey produced fewer units than planned as well as its effort to increase localization gradually by indigenous research and from technology transfer.
+A total of 281 vehicles were produced by the 1st Main Maintenance Factory Directorate of the Turkish Land Forces between 2004 and 2014, and deliveries were completed in 2015.

+In 2024, Allison Transmission delivered ten X1100-5A4 transmissions to Turkey as a part of Firtina II program for the integration.
+On 10 February 2025, Allison Transmission announced that HST Otomotiv will produce 32 additional transmissions under license and deliver starting in Q1 of 2026.
+The transmission can support heavy vehicles up to 57 metric tons (63 tons).